Jubatian/rrpge-spec/specs/pointer.rst

 2 increments, corresponding with the sub-word addressing scheme used by the RRPGE CPU.

-For realizing this in the write direction, the interface relies on that the RRPGE CPU always performs a Read - Modify - Write sequence when it wants to write out data.
-On the Read access, the appropriate 32 bit PRAM cell is latched, and on the Write access it is combined with the data coming from the CPU in correspondence with the data unit size.
+For realizing this in the write direction, two approaches may be taken.

+- If the processor is implemented so it always performs a Read-Modify-Write sequence for data writes, the Read access may be used to latch the 32 bit PRAM cell for combining it when writing.

+- If the processor may optimize out Read accesses, the combining logic has to be implemented over the write access if it lacked a corresponding Read, without stalling the access.
+This case the Write access is latched while the PRAM is read, then the read PRAM cell is combined with the latch, and written back.

-To prevent post-incrementing the pointer on the Read access of a Read - Modify - Write sequence, the signal line defined in "Memory accessing" in the processor architecture documentation ("cpu_arch.rst") is used.
+To prevent post-incrementing the pointer on the Read access of a Read-Modify-Write sequence, the signal line defined in "Memory accessing" in the processor architecture documentation ("cpu_arch.rst") is used.

 In read direction, the sub-word data is returned aligned to the lower bits of the interface register, and in write direction the register accepts the data